Sometimes, it can feel as though a workout recovery routine takes as much energy as your workouts themselves.

 If you have mild knee pain, such as tendonitis, runner's knee, or jumper's knee, a compression knee sleeve might be preferred over a medical-grade brace.
 In addition, if you are an avid athlete — particularly one who puts considerable pressure on your joints like during CrossFit, powerlifting, or Olympic lifting — a compression sleeve may help you stay injury-free.

 CrossFit athletes, distance runners, and those who make weightlifting a regular part of their training often find knee pain relief through compression sleeves.
-While it’s tempting to just buy a knee sleeve from Amazon, I recommend speaking with your physical therapist about the right compression sleeve for you.
+You can easily get your knee sleeve from Amazon, however, I recommend speaking with your physical therapist (or a very experienced coach) about the right compression sleeve for you first.

 3 More Strategies to Combat Knee Pain